aotimme/gocsv/README.md

 - [select](#select) - Extract specified columns.
 - [join](#join) - Join two CSVs based on equality of elements in a column.

-Every subcommand (other than `headers`) is designed to accept either CSV files as arguments our via standard input for pipelining.

 ## Subcommands